SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 If the hierarchy is like “Building --> Floor --> Room” and you want to enter details to create a Room asset “Room 1”.
 Then **Path** value for “Room 1” asset will be “Building 1/Floor 1”, where “Building 1” and “Floor 1” are the assets for Building and Floor asset types respectively.

 *	Device ID/External ID : If the asset being created has a device associated with it, then provide the Device ID of the device here.
+If there are multiple devices, enter device IDs separated by ";".
 This field is optional.
 *	Description : Optional field Description briefly describes the asset being created.
 *	Custom properties for the asset type : 6th column onwards (in the CSV template), all the custom properties for the root asset types and all its subsequent child asset types are listed.